Intro

 • M3 M2 plus repurchase agreements plus money market fund (MMF) shares/units, plus debt securities up to two years

-Differences in the definitions
+Differences in the USA and EU definitions

 The composition of M1 in the USA and the Eurozone is similar in that it includes physical currency in circulation and demand deposits.
 However, there are some key differences between M1 in the two regions.